-A non-programmable thermostat is also a manual “set-and-done” device, but is designed differently.
-This type thermostat is more ascetic and blends better with your home’s décor.
+A non-programmable thermostat is also a manual “set-and-done” device but is designed differently.
+This type of thermostat is more ascetic and blends better with your home’s décor.
 It also offers a large digital display which is easier to read, and easier to more set with precision.

 If you’re more on-the-go with work or activities, a programmable thermostat gives you the choice: you can do a manual “set-and-done” or you can program it.

 If you like your home to be set at an energy-saving temperature level while you’re away at work all day, then have it kick over to a more comfortable level when you get home, you can program this thermostat to work on that cycle – or any cycle you choose.
 Perhaps you like to have it cooler while you’re sleeping, but want it to warm up a bit right before you rise.
 You can program the temperature to be different on weekends than weekdays – it’s completely customizable.

 Programming takes a bit of a learning curve, but it saves greatly on your energy costs.

 A Remote Energy Management (REM) thermostat takes the programmable model and bumps the technology up a notch.